Phone Hours 7 AM - 5:00 PM CST Mon-Fri

 Fruits, Vegetables, and other Snacks

-Birds love switching it up with fresh eats, and providing garden-grown goodies is a simple way to make your fid's day!
+Birds love switching it up with fresh eats, and providing garden-grown goodies is a simple way to make your bird's day!
 Lots of fruits and vegetables are good for birds, including broccoli, spinach, carrots, sweet potatoes, and green beans as well as mango, pineapple, berries, kiwi, and grapes.
 Try cutting these fruits and veggies into different shapes, giving your bird new textures to try as they savor their fresh favorites.
 Veggies may also be served cooked, but be sure to let them cool before serving to your bird!
 Remove cooked foods from the cage after a few hours, as bacteria may begin to grow as the food sits out.

 Beyond these tasty fruits and veggies, millet, cooked beans and whole grain pasta, and nuts can be great treats.
 Goodies like these should only make up five to 10 percent of your bird's diet, so save these savory snacks for special occasions or training.
 While a variety of snacks provide birds with solid nutrition, there are a few to look out for.
 Never give your bird avocado, onions, garlic, chocolate, apple seeds, salt, caffeine, dried beans, human junk food, or alcohol.
 Fid's tummies aren't made to digest these bad boys, so save the coffee, beer, chocolate bars, and guacamole for yourself!

-Foraging for Fun
+Fun Foraging for Food

-Vitamins
+Vitamins for Birds

 Birds need vitamins and minerals to keep their whole bodies healthy, but sometimes they don't get all that's necessary from their food.
 Check your fid's primary diet to see if there are added omega three fatty acids, as well as vitamins A, E, D3, and B-complex.
-If your bird food lacks these good supplements, you can add vitamin powder to their food or water.
+If your bird food lacks these good supplements, you can add bird vitamin powder to their food or water.
 Carefully observe your bird eating or drinking the vitamin-laced food or water, as some birds dislike its flavor and reject it, leading to malnourishment and dehydration.
 Remove the vitamin-added food and water in the evening and replace it with plain food and clean water.

 Another vital element is calcium, which birds can get from cuttlebones.
 Gnawing at these crumbly surfaces keeps beaks healthy and sharp and provides much-needed calcium.

 While vitamins and minerals help birds grow strong, it is possible to overdose on these supplements.
-Don't give your pet vitamin powder if their food is already vitamin-fortified, and if your bird seems sick, check with your avian vet before changing what you feed your favorite feathers.
+Don't give your pet bird vitamin powder if their food is already vitamin-fortified, and if your bird seems sick, check with your avian vet before changing what you feed your favorite feathers.

 Discover More!